Qenthm/advprog-tutorial7/README.md

    - **Team Collaboration**: Sharing collections makes it easier to collaborate with team members who need to understand and test the API.

 #### Reflection Publisher-3
+1. In this tutorial case, we use the **Push model** variation of the Observer Pattern.
+The publisher (BambangShop) actively pushes notifications with relevant data to subscribers whenever there's a state change (product creation, deletion, or promotion).
+The publisher determines when to send data and what data to include in the notification payload, while subscribers are passive receivers that simply process the incoming data.

+2. Advantages and disadvantages of using the Pull model instead:

+   **Advantages of Pull model:**
+   - Subscribers could retrieve only the information they need, potentially reducing network traffic
+   - Subscribers could request updates at their own pace, preventing overwhelm during high-activity periods
+   - Less coupling between publisher and subscriber, as the publisher doesn't need to know what data each subscriber requires
+   - Better fault tolerance, as temporary subscriber unavailability doesn't result in missed notifications

+   **Disadvantages of Pull model:**
+   - Increased latency in notification delivery, as subscribers might poll at intervals rather than receiving immediate updates
+   - Higher overall system load due to frequent polling from multiple subscribers
+   - More complex implementation requiring subscribers to maintain state to detect changes
+   - Potential data inconsistency if subscribers poll at different times
+   - Inefficient use of resources when there are no updates to retrieve

+3. If we decided not to use multi-threading in the notification process:

+   - **Performance bottleneck**: The application would process notifications sequentially, blocking the main thread while waiting for each HTTP request to complete
+   - **Request timeout issues**: Slow or unresponsive subscribers would block the entire notification process
+   - **Poor scalability**: As the number of subscribers increases, notification time would increase linearly
+   - **Reduced responsiveness**: The application would appear frozen during notification broadcasts
+   - **Potential deadlocks**: If a subscriber tries to interact with the publisher while waiting for notification processing to complete
+   - **Higher failure impact**: A single failed notification could delay or prevent notifications to other subscribers

+   Using multi-threading allows the application to send notifications asynchronously, ensuring the main application remains responsive regardless of how many subscribers need to be notified or how long they take to respond.
+This is especially important in a web service context where user experience depends on quick response times.